Baloch, Western in Iran

 Prayer Points

-Ask the Lord to call those who are willing to go to Iran and share Christ with the Baloch.
+Ask the Lord to call those who are willing to go to Iran and share Christ with the Western Baloch.

 Pray that God will open the hearts of Iranian governmental leaders to the gospel.